Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Introduction

 If we knew that SLE$_{\kappa'}$ for $\kappa'\in (4,8)$ were conformally removable, then we would immediately obtain a stronger version of Theorem~\ref{thm-bead-char-intro} where hypothesis~\ref{item-bead-char-ind-intro} is required only to hold for $t=\infty$.
 Indeed, hypothesis~\ref{item-bead-char-ind-intro} for $t=\infty$ together with the fact that the map in hypothesis~\ref{item-bead-char-homeo-intro} preserves the boundary lengths and areas of the complementary connected components (the areas are encoded by the parameterization of $\wt\eta^\bead$) tells us that the quantum surfaces obtained by restricting $\wt h^\bead$ to the connected components of $\BB H\setminus \wt\eta^\bead$ have the same joint law as the quantum surfaces obtained by restricting $h^\bead$ to the connected components of $\BB H\setminus \eta^\bead$, where $(\BB H , h^\bead , 0,\infty)$ is a bead of a $\frac{3\gamma}{2}$-quantum wedge with appropriate area and left/right boundary lengths and $\eta^\bead$ is an independent chordal SLE$_{\kappa'}$.
 This implies that there is a conformal map $\BB H\setminus \eta^\bead \rta \BB H\setminus \wt\eta^\bead$ which preserves areas and left/right boundary lengths.
 This conformal map can be extended to a homeomorphism $\BB H\rta\BB H$ using condition~\ref{item-bead-char-homeo}, which would then have to be the identity by conformal removability.

 Theorem~\ref{thm-bead-char-intro} can therefore be thought of as a weaker version of conformal removability for SLE$_{\kappa'}$.
 The theorem allows us to circumvent dealing with the removability question directly when trying to show that certain random curves are SLE$_{\kappa'}$'s.
 See Section~\ref{sec-welding} for further discussion of conformal removability.
+See also~\cite{mmq-welding} for a different weaker version of conformal removability for SLE$_{\kappa'}$, which neither implies nor is implied by Theorem~\ref{thm-bead-char-intro}.